Epigenetics and methylation analysis

 - Higher number of CpG positions called at lower read depth

-- Haplotype phasing of methylated bases using long reads
+- Simplified haplotype phasing of methylated bases using long reads

 - Greater experimental reproducibility